Impact of COVID-19 pandemic on sports events around the world

 * Men’s and women’s world championships in Scotland and Canada respectively were cancelled.

-* World mixed doubles and senior championships in Canada, scheduled from April 18-25 were canceled.
+* World mixed doubles and senior championships in Canada, scheduled from April 18-25 were cancelled.

 * The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.